Statue of Francis W. Eppes: Creation

-When designing the statue, Jones thought carefully about the direction Francis Eppes was facing on the bench.
+When designing the statue, Jonas thought carefully about the direction Francis Eppes was facing on the bench.
 Eppes is seated on the bench with his body angled towards the rest of Tallahassee rather than towards the university as a symbol of the criticisms he faced.
 One of those criticisms was that the original campus location was too far west of town.

 When it came time to actually carve the statue, Jonas was unsure how to proceed.
 There were only two known portraits of Eppes in existence, one of which was from when he was five years old.

 According to Jonas himself, the most difficult part of modeling the statue was attaining Eppes' likeness.
 Since there were no records of his appearance, the sculptor frequently had to use photographs of his descendants to construct the facial features.
 He also did extensive research into clothing styles from the 1850s as this sculpture was created until 1999.
 The final difficulty he faced, unrelated to Eppes' facial appearance, was how to make the statue's eyes look lifelike.